yangwu1227/leetcode-ds-algo/hashing/matrix/complexities.md

 #### C++

-The `Eigen::SparseMatrix` class in C++ can be used to represent sparse matrices; however, the underlying implementation is a versatile variant of the widely-used Compressed Column (or Row) Storage scheme.
+The `Eigen::SparseMatrix` class in C++ can be used to represent sparse matrices; however, the underlying implementation of `Eigen::SparseMatrix` is actually a versatile variant of the widely-used compressed column (or row) storage scheme.

 ### Algorithm Walkthrough